 First of all, what is refinancing?

-the remaining balance on your current mortgage is transformed into a new loan that has a different rate and/or term for your situation.
+- Rate-and-term refinance – the remaining balance on your current mortgage is transformed into a new loan that has a different rate and/or term for your situation.

-you liquidate some of your home’s equity, creating a new loan that consists of your previous mortgage balance plus the cash you took out.
+- Cash-out refinance – You liquidate some of your home’s equity, creating a new loan that consists of your previous mortgage balance plus the cash you took out.

 You can get a refinance from any mortgage lender you choose—it doesn’t have to be from your current lender.
 We encourage you to shop around when refinancing, just like you (hopefully) did when you first got your mortgage.